tropiano4/tropiano-srg/README.md

 * __Presentations__ contains all the files used for presentations for conferences or meetings.

 * __SRG_codes__ contains codes for SRG evolving a Hamiltonian via the Wegner, relative kinetic energy, or block-diagonal generator.
-Also contains a unitary transformation function within srg_unitary_transformation.py.
+Also contains a U(k,k') transformation function within srg_unitary_transformation.py.

 Description of major codes: